YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The same logic applies to cheaper travel offers.
 A lower price can be reasonable when the surgeon, clinic process, donor management, and follow up are strong.
 It becomes risky when the savings depend on volume, shortcuts, vague roles, or weak accountability.
 Cheap hair transplant abroad should never mean accepting unclear medical responsibility.

-Price changes after direct examination need medical reasoning
+Price changes after an in person examination

 If the graft number increases, ask why.
 If the graft number decreases, ask what area is being prioritized and why.
 If surgery is postponed, ask what needs to improve first.
 If the price changes, ask what medical or policy reason explains that change before treatment begins.
 A changed plan should come with medical reasoning.
 It should not come only with a new number.

-At Diamond Hair Clinic, I use a flat fixed price policy that is independent of the graft number.
+In my own clinic, I use a flat fixed price policy that is independent of the graft number.
 If the safe graft number increases or decreases on surgery day because of medical necessity, the price does not change in my clinic.
 This keeps the surgical decision separate from financial pressure.

 You may worry that questioning a payment or graft change will annoy the clinic.
 A careful medical team should expect these questions.
 You are not buying a standard product.
 You are using a limited donor resource, accepting surgical risk, and trusting the clinic with long term appearance.